afshinator/wattage-plots/README.md

 There are also calendar heat charts for totals per day broken down by appliance type.
 What is so nice about the breakdown by appliance type is that you can see stuff like the fact that <b>they only cook on weekends!</b>

-Also, speaking on implementation, displaying a variety of heat-charts was simplified by the work I did to encapsulate the heat-chart functionality into its own class, ready to be instantiated.
-Most of the D3 code I found out in the wild was not written in a manner that allowed for easy chart-type instantiation like this.
+Briefly on implementation, displaying a variety of charts was simplified by the work I did to encapsulate the charts functionality into their own classes, ready to be instantiated will nifty options.

-I also wanted to present which appliance type varied the most.
-The <b>stacked bar chart</b> does a good job of that, as well as showing how temperature control in general dominates the variance in use.
+With the data, I also wanted to present which appliance types usage varied the most.
+The <b>stacked bar chart</b> does a good job of that, and you can also see at a glance how <b>temperature control in general dominates the variance in use</b>.

-Last I wanted to show the relative variance in use of all appliances totals split up into the 4 sectors of the day from which we have data... but alas the normalized bar chart I made looked very ugly and wasn't too informative - so I took it out!
+Last, I wanted to show the relative variance in use of all appliances totals split up into the 4 sectors of the day from which we have data... but alas the normalized bar chart I made really wasn't too informative - so I took it out!

 Comments and criticisms welcome.